lumeland/lume.land/plugins/on_demand.md

 ```

 Now, the on-demand pages will have the `params` key with the search params
 values.
-For example, in a Nunjucks page:
+For example, in a Vento page:

 ```vento
 ---